Maurice Cole (pianist): Career

 During the Second World War, he was a member of ENSA and entertained the forces, both in London and abroad.
+He was professor at the Guildhall School of Music from 1953, was appointed Professor of Pianoforte at the School on two occasions and was a member of the Incorporated Society of Musicians.
+His pupils included Marjorie Clementi (1927-1997) and Leonard Rafter (1912-1964).
 He partnered with the pianist composer Helen Pyke for piano duets before her death in 1954.
 In 1958, he went on an extensive performance tour to Australia, New Zealand, Fiji and other countries.